whehdwns/whehdwns/README.md

 - <a href="https://www.linkedin.com/in/dongjun-dj-cho/"> LinkedIn

 ## Education
-- Johns Hopkins University (2020 ~ Present)
+- Johns Hopkins University (August 2020 ~ Present)
 	- Master of Science in Computer Science
-- University of California Merced (2016-2019)
+- University of California Merced (August 2016 - December 2019)
  	- Bachelor of Science in Computer Science and Engineering

 ## Interest